lis9704/lis9704.github.io/pages/data.md

 ## List of All Makerspaces

-The table below provides sorting and basic search of the makerspaces included in this website.
+The directory below provides sorting and basic search of the makerspaces included in this website.
+Use the [Search](/search/index.html) for more options.